netdisco/netdisco-docker/README.md

     docker compose exec netdisco-backend netdisco-do <action> ...

+If you're unable to download the `compose.yaml` file using our TinyURL above, it can be found here: https://raw.githubusercontent.com/netdisco/netdisco-docker/master/docker-compose.yml

 Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
 The PostgreSQL data files are stored in `netdisco/postgresql/` or `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

 The `NETDISCO_RO_COMMUNITY` environment variable allows you to override the default of `public` (and avoiding the need to edit the configuration file).